VitalySvyatyuk/pocket_option_trading_bot/README.md

-# Pocket Option Trading Bot with Machine Learning
+# Pocket Option Simple Trading Bot
 Bot for autotrade in [Pocket Option](https://pocketoption.com/).
 Only for Demo mode!

 ### Installation
 `pip3 install -r requirements.txt`

+Setup your chromedriver in the paths on the lines 83-85 of the script.
+Chromedriver can be downloaded from here: https://googlechromelabs.github.io/chrome-for-testing/

 ### Run
 `python3 po_bot.py`

 ### After authorization:
 - switch account to `DEMO`
-- set timeframe as `15 sec`
+- set timeframe as `5 sec`
-- set time as `1:00 min`
+- set time as `5 sec`

 ### Information
-Bot is for learning purposes only!
-And only for Demo mode!
-The current version uses machine learning for price prediction.
-Each row in dataframe includes the price from the previous 20 minutes.
-Plus current price.
-21 params in total.
-From the beginning, we have 3000 seconds with prices from the history.
-This is pretty enough for teaching the model and testing it.
-As you may see, I'm not using any indicators now, only price movement is enough for the model.
-Also, I'm not using normalization/scale for the params, as they all have similar values

-What happens each second?
-- Each second bot teaches a model with the last data from the stack.
-- Each second bot makes a prediction for the last price.
-- Each second you may see a record 'Accuracy' 0.4-0.8 in the console.
-- Each second bot calls or puts based on prediction.
-This activity is regulated by `MAX_ACTIONS` and  `ACTIONS_SECONDS` params, see below.

-Too many things happen each second, that's why your processor will be loaded at 100%.
-I'll fix that in one of the next versions.
-I suggest choosing a currency with the highest accuracy value.
-In fact, the currency with an accuracy of 0.7 will give you 55% of profitable results.
-If you see an accuracy around 0.5-0.6, feel free to switch to another currency.

 Bot connects to websocket and receives signals every half a second from PO.
 To make it more convenient, I simplify data to 1 second so that to use seconds everywhere.
 After each change of currency, the screen reloads.
 It is to cut unwanted signals from previous currencies.

-By default, Bot makes no more than 1 order in 15 seconds if conditions are met.
-`MAX_ACTIONS` - amount of orders in `ACTIONS_SECONDS`.
-For example, if `MAX_ACTIONS` is set to 1 and `ACTIONS_SECONDS` is 15, bot will not open
-more than 1 order in the next 15 seconds.

-If you want to donate to me, please send USDT (TRC20) to `TN4pGa8q6r7wJBDVLvAzmRKrMvTrftwi8a`
+### Strategy
+The strategy is pretty simple.
+If the previous candle is red, the bot makes 'put' order.
+And 'call' otherwise.
+Bot makes 1 order every 10 seconds.
+Martingale approach is used, you can see a current Martingale stack in the console (Amounts).
+For example, Martingale stack [1, 3, 7, 15, 31, 62, 124, 249, 499, 999] means that if you order $1 and lose, the next order will be $3, then $7, and so on.
+You can change `MARTINGALE_COEFFICIENT`, but take it in mind that there is almost no difference between 2.0 and 2.1, but there is a HUGE difference between 1.9 and 2.0

+### Profitability
+This script will make you poor in the long run:
+- there is 39% chance to increase your $100
+ to $200 and 61% of losing everything
+- there is 94% chance to increase your $3000 to $3100 and 6% of losing everything
+- there is 0.05% chance to increase your $100 to $3100

+For donations: `TN4pGa8q6r7wJBDVLvAzmRKrMvTrftwi8a`